mehakmanwani/chatbot-demo/README.md

 4. Run the commands:

-	a) Login to your IBM Cloud Account
+- Login to your IBM Cloud Account
-	-`bx login` (Enter your IBM Cloud Email and Password)
+	- `bx login` (Enter your IBM Cloud Email and Password)

-	b) Target the specific organization and space you want to deploy the app in
+- Target the specific organization and space you want to deploy the app in
 	- `bx target -o ORG -s SPACE` (Replace ORG with the IBM Cloud organization, and SPACE with the space name)<img width="518" alt="org" src="https://user-images.githubusercontent.com/36006325/35639064-687578fa-06d2-11e8-9ce5-1ca7054855dc.PNG">

-	c) Push/Deploy the app on the cloud
+- Push/Deploy the app on the cloud
-	- `bx app push`
+	-`bx app push`